arekkukula/binary-api/README.md

 - `BufferObject.encodeBufferObject(name)`

-Where `name` is the class property that it should encode from.
+Where `name` is the class property name that it should encode from.

 - `BufferObject.encode(): ArrayBuffer`,